 The Documents folder is important, although not critical.
-It simply provides a unified storage location for saved documents and personal data so you don’t go looking everywhere to find the content you saved on your computer.
+It simply provides a unified storage location for saved documents and personal data, so you don’t look everywhere to find the content you saved on your computer.

 When you create a new document with any application and simply click the save button, the document will automatically be saved in your Documents folder.
 This is the default behavior in Windows.

 The Documents folder was previously known as My Documents in previous versions of Windows.
 In Windows 10 and 11, it is now known simply as Documents.

 To find the Documents folder in Windows 11, follow the steps below.